Reviews You Can Rely On

 The 2 mm of concavity in this pedal welcomed our sticky rubber soles like the open arms of an old fraternity brother and kept them locked in place like the unshakeable bear hugs he doled out.
 The Robusto had the same size traction pins as the Shimano Saint MX80 but the pin holes in the Saint's platform were thicker, thus allowing less pin to protrude from the surface.
 Additionally, the spacers provided with the Shimano Saints were two times as thick as those included with these pedals.
 Even with the spacers installed on the Robusto, we would still rate grip among the top of all pedals tested.
 By contrast, running the thick spacers on the Shimano Saint drastically reduced grip.

-blackspire robusto mountain bike flat pedal review - the robustos look pretty out of place on an enduro bike. their...
+blackspire robusto - the robustos look pretty out of place on an enduro bike. their...

 The Robustos look pretty out of place on an enduro bike.
 Their weight better suits them to downhill use.
 Doing some lift-served super rocky ski resort mountain biking, these are the jam!